E. W. Perera: Role in the Sri Lankan independence movement

 A memorandum was drafted at a secret meeting held at Perera's residence, initiated by Sir James Peiris with the participation of Sir Ponnambalam Ramanathan.
 Before presenting it to the His Majesty's Government, the support of the British members of parliament and the press in England had to be obtained.
 Travelling to England by sea was dangerous due to the presence of German submarines in the region.
 Abandoning a promising career at the Bar, Perera undertook the task of going over to England by obtaining permission saying he was going to do some research in the British Museum.
-To his advantage, the British treated him as a scholarly Christian Barrister rather than a independence activist.
+To his advantage, the British treated him as a scholarly Christian Barrister rather than an independence activist.
 He was accompanied by George E. de Silva.
 In England, he was joined by Sir Ponnambalam Ramanathan and later by Sir D.B Jayatilaka and they presented the memorandum to the Secretary of State for the Colonies, pleading for the repeal of martial law and describing the atrocities committed by the Police led by Dowbiggin.
 The mission was a success.
 The British government ordered the release of the leaders who were in detention.
 Several high officials were transferred.
 A new Governor, Sir John Anderson was sent to replace Sir Robert Chalmers with instructions to inquire and report to His Majesty's Government.
 Perera's effort was greatly appreciated and he was thereafter referred to as the Lion of Kotte.

-It was also Perera who with the help of D. R. Wijewardena, the press baron (grandfather of former Prime Minister of Sri Lanka Ranil Wickramasinghe) traced the location of the banner of last King Sri Vikrama Rajasinghe, the last king of the Kingdom of Kandy to the Royal Hospital Chelsea, where it had been kept since the surrender of the Kingdom to the British in 1815.
+It was also Perera who with the help of D. R. Wijewardena, the press baron (grandfather of current president of Sri Lanka Ranil Wickramasinghe) traced the location of the banner of last King Sri Vikrama Rajasinghe, the last king of the Kingdom of Kandy to the Royal Hospital Chelsea, where it had been kept since the surrender of the Kingdom to the British in 1815.
 The recovered banner became a focal point in the independence movement and it became the flag of the Dominion of Ceylon upon its independence in 1948.